aws-samples/serverless-patterns/apigw-private-cdn-private-ca/README.md

   1. Inbound rule allowing 443 traffic on the VPC CIDR range.
   2. Outbound rule allowing 443 traffic on VPC CIDR range.

+### AWS Private CA Cost Considerations

+Amazon PCA incurs costs based on your chosen operating mode:
+- General-purpose mode: Allows issuing certificates with any validity period
+- Short-lived certificate mode: Limited to certificates valid for up to 7 days

+Please refer to the [AWS Private CA pricing page](https://aws.amazon.com/private-ca/pricing/).

+**Alternative Cost-Effective Solution:**

+If cost is a concern, consider creating Amazon API Gateway private custom domain name which can be configured with a SSL/TLS certificate from:
+- Your existing enterprise/internal Private CA
+- A third-party public Certificate Authority
+- Any other Certificate Authority you trust

+The certificate can be imported and managed through [AWS Certificate Manager (ACM)](https://docs.aws.amazon.com/acm/latest/userguide/import-certificate.html).

 ### How it works

 Please refer to the architecture diagram below: